-During the Reporting Year, the Company complied with all relevant laws and regulations including but not limited to the Occupational Safety and Health Ordinance in Hong Kong.
+During the Reporting Year, the Company complied with the Occupational Safety and Health Ordinance in Hong Kong.

-During the Reporting Year, no work-related fatality or injury from workplace have been incurred.
+During the Reporting Year and the past three years, no work-related fatality or injury from workplace have been incurred.
 There was no loss of working days of any employee resulting from work injury.